MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor.md

 ## Azure Monitor for virtual machines (a.k.a.
 Virtual Machine insights)

-When you set up Azure Monitor for VMs in server Settings, Windows Admin Center enables the Azure Monitor for VMs solution, also known as Virtual Machine insights.
+When you set up Azure Monitor for VMs in **Server Settings**, Windows Admin Center enables the Azure Monitor for VMs solution, also known as Virtual Machine insights.
 This solution allows you to monitor server health and events, create email alerts, get a consolidated view of server performance across your environment, and visualize apps, systems, and services connected to a given server.

 > [!NOTE]
 > Despite its name, VM insights works for physical servers as well as virtual machines.